airchains-network/binhub/asc-wasm-contract/README.md

 > If you are not, We recommend you to use [Docker](https://www.docker.com/) to deploy the contract.
 > Docker Docs are coming soon.

-1. Download the contract from the [ASC Wasm Contract](https://github.com/airchains-network/binhub/blob/main/asc-wasm-contract/asc.wasm) repository.
+1. Download the contract from the [binhub repo's release](https://github.com/airchains-network/binhub/releases/download/v0.0.0/asc.wasm).
 2. Deploy the contract
 3. Verify the contract